15th Annual Celebrating Our Beloved Community: Walk Our Blocks

 5:15 – 6:45 PM Self-Guided Exploration of Stations

-Visit our stations to learn about the property development, property management, and tenant advocacy of OTRCH while meeting residents and neighbors.
+Visit our stations to learn about the property development, property management, and tenant advocacy work of OTR Community Housing while meeting residents and neighbors.

 6:45 PM Dinner in the park